nnat157/coursera1/README.md

 # coursera1
-HTML, CSS, JS Coursera Course - Module 3 Assignment End of module 2 assignment
+HTML, CSS, JS Coursera Course - Assignment Submission for the end of the 2nd module.